MuntasirSZN/better-auth-dashboard/README.md

 * 🧪 Feature-rich.
 * ⚙️ Configure plugin settings straight from the dashboard.
 * 👮‍♂️ View & manage all users and organizations.
-* 🛡️ Advanced route protection
+* 🛡️ Advanced route protection.